m0ng00se/MIT-SICP/Section-1.1/README.md

 First, consider that the expression `(f 5)` is comprised of two sub-expressions: the operator `f` and the operand `5`.

-Evaluation of the operator `5` simply yields `5`, which is to say, `5` already is a primtive and is not susceptible to further evaluation.
+Evaluation of the operator `5` simply yields `5`, which is to say, `5` already is a primtive and is not further reducible.

 The operator `f`, however, can be further reduced to its definition in terms of the `sum-of-squares` procedure.